Learnware-LAMDA/Learnware/docs/start/quick.rst

         "Name": {"Values": "user learnware", "Type": "String"},
     }

-Once the semantic specification is defined and combined with your learnware zip file, you can easily upload your learnware with a single line of code.
+Once the semantic specification is defined, you can easily upload your learnware with a single line of code:
-Here, ``zip_path`` is the directory of your learnware zip file.

 .. code-block:: python

     easy_market.add_learnware(zip_path, semantic_spec)

+Here, ``zip_path`` is the directory of your learnware zip file.

 Semantic Specification Search
 -------------------------------

-To search for learnwares that fit your task purpose, you should also provide a semantic specification ``user_semantic``that describes the characteristics of your task.
+To search for learnwares that fit your task purpose, you should also provide a semantic specification ``user_semantic`` that describes the characteristics of your task.
-The Learnware Market will perform an initial search based on ``user_semantic``, identifying potentially helpful leranwares whose models solve tasks similar to your requirements.
+The Learnware Market will perform a first-stage search based on ``user_semantic``, identifying potentially helpful leranwares whose models solve tasks similar to your requirements.

 .. code-block:: python

-    user_semantic = {
+    user_semantic = semantic_spec
-        "Data": {"Values": ["Tabular"], "Type": "Class"},
-        "Task": {
-            "Values": ["Classification"],
-            "Type": "Class",
-        },
-        "Library": {"Values": ["Scikit-learn"], "Type": "Tag"},
-        "Scenario": {"Values": ["Business"], "Type": "Class"},
-        "Description": {"Values": "", "Type": "String"},
-        "Name": {"Values": "", "Type": "String"},
-    }
+    user_semantic["Name"]["Values"] = ""
     user_info = BaseUserInfo(id="user", semantic_spec=user_semantic)
     _, single_learnware_list, _ = easy_market.search_learnware(user_info)
+    # search_learnware performs semantic specification search if user_info doesn't include a statistical specification

 Statistical Specification Search
 ---------------------------------

-If you choose to porvide your own statistical specification file ``rkme.json``, the Learnware Market can perform a more accurate leanware selection from the learnwares returned by the previous step.
-This second-step searching is carried out at the level of data distribution information and returns one or more learnwares that are most likely to be helpful for your task.
+If you choose to porvide your own statistical specification file ``stat.json``, the Learnware Market can perform a more accurate leanware selection from the learnwares returned by the previous step.
+This second-stage search is carried out based on statistical information and returns one or more learnwares that are most likely to be helpful for your task.

-Here, ``unzip_path`` is the directory where you unzip your learnware file.
+For example, the following code is designed to work with Reduced Set Kernel Embedding as a statistical specification:

 .. code-block:: python